 NATURE AND WILDLIFE PRESERVE - A parcel of land which is established for the purpose of preserving and protecting natural communities of plants and animals for their scientific and/or aesthetic interest.

-NON-CONFORMING BUILDING OR STRUCTURE - A structure or building lawfully constructed that does not conform to the requirements of the district in which it is situated.
+NON-CONFORMING BUILDING OR STRUCTURE - A structure or building lawfully constructed that does not conform to the requirements of this Ordinance on the date it became effective.